parvezs27/Datajobsanalysis/README.md

 **Query Breakdown:**

-Using Query #1 I was able to retrieve the top 10 highest paying remote data analyst jobs.
+Using Query #1 I was able to retrieve the top 10 highest paying remote Data Analyst jobs.
 With Query #2, my aim was to explore the skills associated with these top paying jobs.
 In order to do this, I had to join the results of Query #1 to the skills_job_dim table which contains the skill id, then join the skills_job_dim table with the skills_dim table to retrieve the skill name.
 Rather than re-writing Query #1 and using a subquery, I chose to modify it into a CTE (top_paying_jobs) to shorten the code and improve readability.
-Query #1 was kept the same, as our criteria and conditions were unchanged, but I left only the columns which I felt were relevant in answering the question in the SELECT statement.
+Query #1 was kept the same, as our criteria and conditions were unchanged, only the columns which I felt were relevant in answering the question were listed in the SELECT statement.

 To obtain the skills, I utilised inner joins in the main query to connect the top_paying_jobs CTE to the skills_job_dim table, and then connect the skills_job_dim table to the skills_dim table.

-Out of the top 10 highest paying remote data analyst jobs I found earlier, the top two jobs (Data Analyst at Mantys & Director of Analytics at Meta), did not have have skills associated with them, hence, these were omitted from the visualisation below.
-The visualisation showcases the skill count for only the 8 remote data analyst following the top two which we omitted.
+Out of the top 10 highest paying remote Data Analyst jobs I found earlier, the top two jobs (Data Analyst at Mantys & Director of Analytics at Meta), did not have have skills associated with them, hence, these were omitted from the visualisation below.
+The visualisation showcases the skill count for only the 8 remote Data Analyst following the top two which we omitted.

 **Visualisation:**